-- 1. Log into the 6310-DX WebUI as a user with full Admin access rights. - 2.
+a.
 On the menu, click System.
 Under Configuration, click Device Configuration.

 - 3. Click Network > Interfaces. - 4.
 Click to expand an existing LAN, or create a new LAN.
-See Configure a LAN. - 5.
+See Configure a Local Area Network (LAN). - 5.
 Disable the DHCP server, if it is enabled: - a.
 Click to expand IPv4 > DHCP server. - b.
 Click Enable to toggle off the DHCP server. - 6.
 Click to expand DHCP relay. - 7.
-For Add DHCP Server:, click \display. - 8.
+For Add DHCP Server:, click +. - 8.
 For DHCP server address, type the IP address of the relay server. - 9.
 Repeat for each additional DHCP relay server. - 10.
 Click Apply to save the configuration and apply the change.

-- Log into the 6310-DX command line as a user with full Admin access rights.
+1. Select the device in Remote Manager and click Actions > Open Console, or log into the IX20 local command line as a user with full Admin access rights.

 Depending on your device configuration, you may be presented with an Access selection menu.
-Type admin to access the Admin CLI. - 2.
-At the command line, type config to enter configuration mode:
+Type admin to access the Admin CLI.

-3. Add a DHCP relay server to an existing LAN.
-For example, to add a server to a LAN named my_lan:
+Add a DHCP relay server to an existing LAN.
+For example, to add a server to a LAN named my lan: